etan-status/pureth-annotated-spec/docs/implementations-7745.en.md

 | Start | `kurtosis run --enclave pureth --image-download always github.com/etan-status/ethereum-package "$(cat ~/Downloads/network_params_pureth.yaml)"` |
 | Ports | `kurtosis enclave inspect pureth` |
 | Logs | `kurtosis service logs pureth -n 999999 -f` |

-If the network fails to start, try to stop it again, and then restart Docker before trying again.

 To test the RPC, use `kurtosis enclave inspect pureth` to find the real port to which the `rpc` / `ws-rpc` port (8545) is mapped, e.g., if it says `ws-rpc: 8545/tcp -> 127.0.0.1:60147`: